Panasonic G9 versus Sony A7R III

 |Sony A7S II (⇒ lft | rgt)||Full Frame||12.0||4240||2832||4K/30p||23.6||13.3||2993||85|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a higher frame rate than the A7R III.
 It can shoot video footage at 4K/60p, while the Sony is limited to 4K/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a slightly higher resolution than the one in the G9 (3686k vs 3680k dots).
-The table below summarizes some of the other core capabilities of the Panasonic G9 and Sony A7R III in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Panasonic G9 and Sony A7R III along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.